Learn about the details of what makes a limited partnership and find out how it compares to other types of partnerships in business.

-What is a Limited Partnership?
+What Is a Limited Partnership?

-The LP also has one or more limited partners.
-These individuals are sometimes called "silent partners," because they don't have to do anything except invest in the business to get a share of the profits.
-Limited partners have invested money in the partnership, but they don't participate in the management of the business.
+A limited partnership also has one or more limited partners.
+These individuals are sometimes called "silent partners" because they don't have to do anything except invest in the business to get a share of the profits.
+They are passive owners who don't participate in the management of the business.
 Their liability is limited to their investment in the partnership, like owners (members).

 How to Form a Limited Partnership

 The major disadvantage to the limited partnership is that the general partner must bear all legal liability for their management decisions.
 This person will usually require adequate compensation to offset these risks.

 Alternatives to Limited Partnerships

 The limited partnership differs from a general partnership, which has only partners who participate in the management of the business.
 All general partners have liability and they all can share in both profits and losses.